agbanusi/stock_prediction/README.md

-# autoML
+# Stock Prediction App
-It automatic uses all popular models of ML to predict a dataset.
+It builds on an algorithm, detect changes and predict market movement then make trades for you on your behalf.